 - Outnumbered Sibling: Poor Wyatt is the only boy out of four kids.

-- Shout Out: The theme song starts with, "Yo, I'mma let you finish but..."
+- Shout-Out: The theme song starts with, "Yo, I'mma let you finish but..."

 - Spoiled Brat: Jasmine, emphasis on the brat

-- Stop Helping Me!: In episode 2
+- Stop Helping Me!: An In-Universe example in episode 2.

 - Vitriolic Best Buds